-If you are a Cancer, you are known for making the best of every situation, turning every new situation into a space you and others can work smoothly.
+If you are a Cancer, you are known for making the best of every situation, ensuring you and others can smoothly work through every new task or project.
 Change, however, can be difficult and distressing, so lean into your talent for taking control during a rocky time.
 Take the bull by the horns—or the crab by the claws—and make the new challenge yours!
 You can provide comfort and stability to the people around you as you move forward to achieve great things, just as these AEC Cancers have.
 You are stronger and more versatile than you think!

 Cancer – June 22 to July 22

 Alison Smithson, née Gill, is regularly paired with her husband, Peter Smithson, when addressing her achievements due to the architectural partnership formed in 1950 after their marriage.
 Alison was born in South Yorkshire, England, and then pursued a degree at Durham University—the setting that allowed she and her husband to meet and marry in 1949.
 Partnered with Peter, Alison is recognized as one of the leaders of the British school of New Brutalism, emphasizing functionality over aesthetic with buildings like their Hunstanton School and the Garden building at St Hilda’s College.
 They introduced the concept of streets in the sky, providing developed walkways for high-rise districts.
 They published much of their work to establish a profile and voice between major projects, becoming well-known and influential due to their active presence and impressive finished works.

 Pieter Lodewijk Kramer, July 1 (1881–1961)